wireapp/wire-server/docs/src/understand/sft.rst

 Wire uses `JSON` for encoding calling messages.

-Messages are sent via `HTTPS` post/response, via `E2EE` session or via the data channel between clients and the `SFT`.
+Messages are sent via `HTTPS` post/response, via `E2EE` (End to End Encryption)  session or via the data channel between clients and the `SFT`.

 Messages only relevant for current call participants are sent via targeted `E2EE` messages to clients in the ongoing call (only `Proteus` supports targeted messages, `MLS` uses a subgroup to send the message to all actively participating clients).